ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Creating Polymorphic Variant Types From Pattern Matching

 Polymorphic variant visual signature are backquotes.
-Pattern matching on them looks just the same as with simple variants, except for backquotes (and capitals, which are not longer mandatory).
+Pattern matching on them looks just the same as with simple variants, except for backquotes (and capitals, which are no longer mandatory).
 Here is a first example:
 ```ocaml
 # let f = function `Broccoli -> "Broccoli" | `Fruit name -> name;;
 f : [< `Broccoli | `Fruit of string ] -> string = <fun>
 ```

-Here`` `Broccoli`` and`` `Fruit`` plays a role similar to the role played by the constructors `Broccoli` and `Fruit` in a variant declared as `type t = Broccoli | Fruit of string`.
+Here`` `Broccoli`` and`` `Fruit`` plays roles which are similar to the role played by the constructors `Broccoli` and `Fruit` in a variant type declared as `type t = Broccoli | Fruit of string`.
 Except, and most importantly, that the type definition doesn't need to be written.
 The tokens`` `Broccoli`` and `` `Fruit`` are called _tags_ instead of constructors.
 A tag is defined by a name and a list of parameter types.

 The expression ``[< `Broccoli | `Fruit of string ]`` play the role of a type.
 However, it does not represent a single type, it represents three different types.
 - The type that only has`` `Broccoli`` as inhabitant, its translation into a simple variant is `type t0 = Broccoli`